The BCS Family Child Care Network is dedicated to providing parents with a safe, homey and educational environment for their children.

 The BCS Family Child Care Network works closely with 62 child care providers licensed by the New York State Department of Health.
 Through our network, each child care provider has access to training and support services that translate into higher quality education for children cared for in their homes.

-The BCS Family Child Care Network believes that every child has many gifts, and are equipped to learn and achieve great things.
+The BCS Family Child Care Network believes that every child has many gifts, and is equipped to learn and achieve great things.
 It is also our belief that parents are an essential part in the development and educational growth of their children.

 The program is carefully designed to meet the needs of children ages six weeks old to three years old.
 The program is designed to foster the child’s social, emotional, physical, cognitive and language development.
 We are also committed to providing a safe, nurturing and healthy environment.
-The program consists of three specific components that combined together, provide the safest, healthiest environment for the children:

 The Child and Adult Care Food Program